elavul/MySQL-Excel----Northwind-Database/README.md

 Project Type: Exploratory Data Analysis (EDA) on multi-table relational dataset

-## 🧠 About the Project: Northwind SQL EDA

 The Northwind database is a fictional dataset provided by Microsoft.
 It simulates the operations of a small company and includes rich data about products, orders, customers, and more.